If you can’t repay a loan or something you bought on finance because of coronavirus

 - breakdown cover

-If the finance company wants to repossess your car or goods
+If your lender wants to repossess your car or goods

-If the finance company wants to change your agreement
+If your lender wants to change your agreement

 They need to get your permission before they make any changes.